zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.0.9 2021-2-26 【Added: Query Asset Valuation interface, Query a Batch of Funding Rate interface.
+Modified Get Contract Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts).
+Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "tick" parameter: "contract_code")】

+### 1. Added Query Asset Valuation interface
+ - Interface Name: [General]Query Asset Valuation
+ - Interface Type: private
+ - interface URL: /linear-swap-api/v1/swap_balance_valuation

+### 2. Added Query a Batch of Funding Rate interface
+ - Interface Name: [General]Query a Batch of Funding Rate
+ - Interface Type: public
+ - interface URL: /linear-swap-api/v1/swap_batch_funding_rate

+### 3. Modified Get Contract Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts)
+ - Interface Name: [General]Get Contract Price Limitation
+ - Interface Type: public
+ - interface URL: /linear-swap-api/v1/swap_price_limit

+### 4. Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "data" parameter: "contract_code")
+ - Interface Name: [General]Query The Last Trade of a Contract
+ - Interface Type: public
+ - interface URL: /linear-swap-ex/market/trade

 ## 1.0.8 2021-2-5 【Added: Get History Orders via Multiple Fields(cross margin and isolated margin), Get History Match Results via Multiple Fields(cross margin and isolated margin), Query account financial records via Multiple Fields, Query information on Tiered Margin(cross margin and isolated margin), Set a Batch of Sub-Account Trading Permissions, Query a Batch of Sub-Account's Assets Information(cross margin and isolated margin)。11-14 Modified the existing interfaces and added new parameters】

 ### 1. Added Get History Orders via Multiple Fields interface[Isolated]